 - The Corporation’s Ontario EWRB ID number

-- Utility bills (water, gas and electricity bills) for 2018.
+- Utility bills (water, gas and electricity bills) for the reporting year.
 If concise bills are not available, the utility companies can provide summaries

 Who may report?

-Corporations may self-report, or direct a third party to do so on their behalf; however, regulations require independent verification of data every 5 years.
+Buildings may self-report, or direct a third party to do so on their behalf; however, regulations require independent verification of data in the first year of reporting and every 5 years thereafter.

-If a Corporation has chosen to self-report, a board member or building staff may do so.
-Acceptable third parties include a member of the Corporation’s management team, an engineer or an energy reporting company employee.
+If a Building has chosen to self-report, a board member or building staff may do so.
+Acceptable third parties include a member of the Corporation’s management team, an engineer, or an energy reporting company employee.

 Who may verify data?